 - strawberry jam thumbprint cookies

-Traditional and old-fashioned these Snickerdoodle Cookies are simple drop cookies that everyone has heard of and loves.
+Traditional and old-fashioned, these Snickerdoodle Cookies with a chewy texture are simple drop cookies that everyone has heard of and loves.
 You won’t find a holiday cookie platter without them!

 Chewy Snickerdoodle Cookies